 How Fast Can I Get Out of Medical School?

 Medical schools require four years of study.
 The first two years have traditionally been spent in concentrated learning of anatomy and basic sciences.
 The third and fourth years have incorporated clinical rotations and patient care.
 Many colleges are incorporating patient care into the first two years as well.
 After finishing “undergraduate medical education,” depending on your specialization, you could be in residency (i.e. “graduate medical education”)an additional three to seven years.
 Take it one step at a time.

 Learn as much as you can about medicine and other health-related fields by reading, watching public-TV specials, and interviewing and shadowing doctors.
 Volunteer weekends or apply to work next summer in a hospital or clinic.
 Develop your study habits and increase your reading efficiency.
 Be active in pre-health profession clubs.
 Attend workshops offered on-campus.
 Get to know the pre-med advisor and be proactive to ask what next steps you can be working on.
 Keep good records of your experiences to make it easier to relate them on applications in the future.

 Applying to Medical SchoolActually applying to medical school usually takes place during the junior year, following several years of planning and acquiring the requisite academic knowledge and out-of-class experiences (see “Planning for Medical School”handout).
-In consultation with SU’s main pre-med advisor, your academic advisor, faculty and Career Services, you can access the most resources to successfully complete the application process.
+In consultation with SU’s main pre-med advisor, your academic advisor, faculty and the Center for Career & Professional Development, you can access the most resources to successfully complete the application process.